Engage your direct reports this year by making one or more of these resolutions a leadership priority.

 Open discussions between managers and employees build trust in the workplace, setting the stage for deeper, more productive conversations about team performance.
 They also create stronger bonds between leaders and employees.

-All of these resolutions will improve your leadership abilities and your relationships with direct reports in the coming year.
-Try starting with one and building towards the rest to make 2019 a more productive and successful year!
+All of these resolutions will improve your leadership abilities and your relationships with direct reports this year.
+Try starting with one and building towards the rest to make this a more productive and successful year!